cloudfleet/blog/content/drafts/the-end-of-the-sysadmin.md

 In this decentralized dream, we quickly see that having a human sysadmin for every personal data center is a luxury.
-Either in terms of money needed to hire one or the personal time needed to stay informed and on top of all the current security threats.
+Either in terms of money needed to hire one or of personal time needed to stay informed and on top of all the current security threats.
 Security vulnerabilities are found almost daily!
 To name a few recent popular ones: [Heartbleed](http://heartbleed.com/), [Shellshock](https://en.wikipedia.org/wiki/Shellshock_%28software_bug%29),